 Early intervention can usually prevent severe vision loss.
 Unfortunately, many patients are not diagnosed with macular degeneration until later stages of the eye disorder, when treatment is not as effective.
 Early detection is key, allowing for quicker and more effective treatment of the eye disease.

 AMD is more prevalent in Caucasian females with a gene variant, hypertension, and smoking.
 All cases of AMD begin dry.
 In this stage of the disease, yellow deposits (drusen), appear in macula.
 Increasing amounts of these deposits can cause blurred vision, most noticeable when reading.

 Both dry and wet macular degeneration can cause blurred vision, but wet AMD more often causes the sudden onset of distortions.

 Most patients have dry macular degeneration.
 Over time, patients with dry AMD develop blurred vision which glasses cannot correct.
 This process can take years.

 Wet macular degeneration develops when abnormal blood vessels grow in between the layers of the retina, behind (under) the macula.
 These vessels leak fluid into the retina causing more blurred vision and distortions, which may develop in days or weeks – much quicker than the more benign “dry” type.

 As our elderly population grows, so does the prevalence of blindness due to AMD.
-While there is no cure, Dr. Sebag and Dr. Chong of the VMR Institute offer the latest and most effective treatments for macular degeneration available today.
+While there is no cure, Dr. Sebag, Dr. Chong, and Dr. Gui of the VMR Institute for Vitreous Macula Retina (VMR) offer the latest and most effective treatments for macular degeneration available today.

 Early detection is important, so at the VMR Institute we provide an array of the most modern technologies that ensure an accurate diagnosis and quick treatment.
 Most of the time, we can even treat on the same day as diagnosis.